American mink: Diet

 The American mink may pose a threat to poultry.
 According to Clinton Hart Merriam and Ernest Thompson Seton, although the American mink is a potential poultry thief, it is overall less damaging than the stoat.
 Unlike the stoat, which often engages in surplus killing, the mink usually limits itself to killing and eating one fowl during each attack.
 Studies in Britain indicate poultry and game birds only constitute 1% of the animals' overall diets; small mammals, especially rabbits, tend to dominate, followed by fish and birds, especially moorhens and coots.

 Relationships with other predators

 The American mink replaces and sometimes kills the European mink wherever their ranges overlap.
-The decline of European mink populations seems to coincide with the spread of the American mink, but “The early declines in Central Europe and later in Finland took place before the spread of the American mink.”
+The decline of European mink populations seems to coincide with the spread of the American mink, but "The early declines in Central Europe and later in Finland took place before the spread of the American mink."
 The diets of the American mink and European otter overlap to a great extent.
 In areas where these two species are sympatric, competition with the otter for fish causes the American mink to hunt land-based prey more frequently.

-Large birds of preys, such as bald eagles (Haliaeetus leucocephalus) and great horned owls (Bubo virginianus) occasionally hunt American mink.
+Large birds of prey, such as bald eagles (Haliaeetus leucocephalus) and great horned owls (Bubo virginianus) occasionally hunt American mink.
+In Finland, white-tailed eagles (Haliaeetus albicilla) have become the main natural control and may inhibit the mink from breeding via heavy predation.
+Eurasian eagle-owls (Bubo bubo) also can be predators of mink in the introduced regions.

+In Florida (specifically southern Florida), American minks may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.